 Whether you’re pleasure boating or fishing, there’s nothing quite like seeing Door County from the water.
 It’s like having your own private playground on the water.

-The free-to-launch public marina at Rowleys Bay features one paved lane and generous free parking.
+The public marina and launch at Rowleys Bay features one paved lane.
 Select boat slips are available to rent and have water and power hookups.
 Overnight guest trailer parking is available with power hookups.
 Upon your arrival please note the designated parking for day-use only trailers and vehicles and see the front desk for guest overnight parking locations and non-guest overnight permit purchase.

 * Please note policies and permissions are set by the Wisconsin DNR.
 See the marina map for more details.
 Contact the front desk for permit details and to check-in.
 Please observe all docking, loading, and parking rules and courtesies.

-Ask about our marsh/waterfront rentals, including cottages C, D, and E and houses 21 and 31.
+Ask about our marsh/waterfront rentals, including cottages C, D, and E.

 Fish cleaning station available.
 Please dispose of your waste appropriately.
 No on-site dumping.
-For fishing permit information, contact the Wisconsin DNR.
+Don’t forget your license!

 Rowleys Bay is a good spot to troll for Brown Trout in the spring after the ice leaves.
 This could be as early as the first week or two of March or as late as early April.
 Look for Browns in 6′-20′ of water along the rocky shorelines of the south of the Bay or all across the outer mouth of Rowleys Bay itself.
 Use long lines, preferably no larger than 6 lb., at this time of year, since the water is super clear.
 There is also a major movement of northern pike toward the Mink River in spring and trolling or casting around the back end of Rowleys Bay (near the mouth of the Mink River) shortly after ice-out can produce some exceptional northern pike catches.